samiujan/sw.practice.essentials/README.md

-# sw.practice.essentials
+# Arithmetic API
-Software practice essentials - code
+Arithmetic API - code

 - This repo contains the code for the talk